Thursday, July 7, 2016

 Evils of religion Part 7: Protestantism's present-day scandals

-While your heart may go out to Protestants for all the persecution they suffered through the centuries at the hands of the Catholic Church, or even other Protestants, it does not change certain facts:
+Perhaps your heart goes out to Protestants for all the persecution they suffered through the centuries at the hands of the Catholic Church, or even other Protestants.

 Evils of religion Part 6: The brutality of the early Protestants